Skip to main content

 Recent polling showed Engardio, a moderate Democrat elected in 2022, faced tough odds at surviving the recall.

-Engardio’s campaign lacked public support from San Francisco’s moderate political forces, including Mayor Daniel Lurie and some members of the local Democratic Party, though House Speaker Emerita Nancy Pelosi publicly endorsed Engardio earlier this month.
+Engardio’s campaign lacked public support from San Francisco’s moderate political forces, including Mayor Daniel Lurie and some members of the local Democratic Party, though House Speaker Emerita Nancy Pelosi publicly endorsed Engardio this month.

-His supporters hauled in over $824,000, including support from crypto billionaire Chris Larsen, who gave $200,000, Yelp co-founder Jeremy Stoppelman, who forked over $175,000, and Silicon Valley titan Ron Conway, who threw in $25,000.
-The local police and the Northern California carpenters’ unions also came to Engardio’s defense with a combined $100,000.
+His supporters hauled in more than $824,000.
+Big donors included crypto billionaire Chris Larsen, who gave $200,000; Yelp cofounder Jeremy Stoppelman, $175,000; and Silicon Valley titan Ron Conway, $25,000.
+Local police and the Northern California carpenters’ unions also came to Engardio’s defense, with a combined $100,000.

 Wooden signs point towards Sunset Dunes, The Great Highway, and Andytown near a beach path where people walk beside a large rock and sandy dunes.